What You Need to Know About 3D Mammograms

 Annual breast cancer screenings with 3D mammograms are available and accessible for your peace of mind.
 South Jersey Radiology has several offices equipped with 3D mammogram facilities.

-Our Women’s Centers in Sewell and Voorhees specialize in mammography.
-The staff at these locations are professional, compassionate, and dedicated to creating a comfortable and relaxed environment when it comes to your imaging appointment.
+The staff at our locations are professional, compassionate, and dedicated to creating a comfortable and relaxed environment when it comes to your imaging appointment.
 We are committed to making your mammogram – 3D or otherwise – pleasant and prompt.

 Any of our locations where 2D mammograms are also able to do 3D mammograms.
 With flexible scheduling, expert staff, and designed with your comfort in mind, SJRA is the perfect location for your next screening.
 Schedule your appointment today at any of the following locations: